MikhailKravets/mkdocs_puml/README.md

         puml_url: https://www.plantuml.com/plantuml/
 ```

-`plantuml` plugin uses `PlantUML` only as an http service.
+`plantuml` plugin uses `PlantUML` only as an HTTP service.
 So, you should necessarily
 specify `puml_url` config.

 The `plantuml` config with the full list of parameters is below